allen0lee/sei-project2/README.md

 5. likes

 'users' has relationship with 'albums', 'photos', and 'comments', which shares same 'user_id'.

 'albums' has relationship with 'photos' and 'comments', which shares same 'album_id'.

 'photos' has relationship with 'albums' and 'comments', which shares same 'photo_id'.

 'comments' has relationship with users, 'photos', and 'albums', which shares same 'user_id' album_id', and'photo_id'.

+'likes' has relationship with 'photos' and 'albums', which shares same 'album_id' and 'photo_id'.